The Common Skincare Mistake You're Making With Sunburn (& How To Avoid It)

 Once you've headed into the shade, run yourself a cool bath and downed plenty of water to avoid dehydration, you might look to skincare to soothe the effects of sunburn.
 What you apply to your skin is crucial in this moment.
 In fact, your trusty body butter could make sunburn a lot worse if it contains one very common skincare ingredient: petrolatum.

-Instead, Dr. Mahto suggests moisturizing after your cool bath or shower with a fragrance-free cream or lotion that doesn't contain the above, as this is likely to better reduce inflammation.
-"Repeated applications of this are necessary to reduce the appearance of peeling and may need to be continued for some weeks," adds Dr. Mahto.
+Instead, Dr Mahto suggests moisturising after your cool bath or shower with a fragrance-free cream or lotion that doesn't contain the above, as this is likely to better reduce inflammation.
+"Repeated applications of this are necessary to reduce the appearance of peeling and may need to be continued for some weeks," adds Dr Mahto.
 "Aloe vera or soy-containing gels or lotions can also be helpful.
 Aloe vera not only has a cooling effect on the skin but also acts as an anti-inflammatory agent."
-Try Dr Organic Aloe Vera Gel, or Aloe Pura Aloe Vera Lotion, if you prefer a cream-based product.
+Try Dr Organic Aloe Vera Gel, £5.99, or Aloe Pura Aloe Vera Lotion, £5.99, if you prefer a cream-based product.

 Advertisement

-If needed, Dr. Mahto says you can use a mild steroid cream, which you can get from your doctor or over the counter at a pharmacy.
-"0.5-1% hydrocortisone for 38 hours can help decrease pain and swelling caused by sunburn and speed up the healing process," Dr. Mahto says, "though this is best avoided in children."
+If needed, Dr Mahto says you can use a mild steroid cream, which you can get from your GP or over the counter at a pharmacy.
+"0.5-1% hydrocortisone for 38 hours can help decrease pain and swelling caused by sunburn and speed up the healing process," Dr Mahto says, "though this is best avoided in children."